William Combs Letters

 - New Hampshire -- History -- Civil War, 1861-1865 -- Personal narratives Subject Source: Library of Congress Subject Headings

-- Tintypes (prints) Subject Source: Art & Architecture Thesaurus
+- Tintypes (photographs) Subject Source: Art & Architecture Thesaurus

 - United States -- History -- Civil War, 1861-1865 -- Correspondence Subject Source: Library of Congress Subject Headings